 What Is Libra?

 When you hear the word Libra, you’ll probably think first of the zodiac sign.
-There are two things you need to know of what Libra really is.
+There are two things you need to know about what Libra really is.

 First, Libra is the name of the cryptocurrency (as mentioned earlier).
 And second, Libra is also the name of the group of companies that are behind this project to make all these possible.
 There are 27 big companies like Facebook, Spotify, Mastercard, Uber working together.
 And they’re planning to expand their group into a hundred companies in the future.
 It’s no joke at all.